 - Automated application and service discovery

 Instana is the quickest and easiest way to monitor Clojure based services across the stack to deliver comprehensive application insights.
 The Instana agent automatically discovers all JVM instances, deploys the necessary monitoring sensors and begins tracing applications and requests.
-Instana also automatically determines not only the health of the JVM instances, but also for applications and services running inside.
+Instana automatically determines not only the health of the JVM instances, but also the applications and services running inside.

 Monitoring Clojure Performance

 Instana automatically identifies all running Clojure application instances, deploying (and configuring) Instana’s Clojure Monitoring sensor without any manual effort.
 Each different part of the stack is also identified, with specific monitoring sensors deployed and configured automatically as well.
 Instana’s curated knowledge base already knows what performance metrics are most relevant to overall system health, how to collect them and how they should be operating.
 To monitor Java services health, additional metrics are also collected.
 Since Instana’s automatic configuration collects all relevant information, monitoring Java instances couldn’t be easier.

 To determine overall service health, the Instana Clojure Monitoring sensor also collects KPIs on the monitored JVM-running environment to determine its health status.

 With the help of Artificial Intelligence (AI) and health signatures from the curated knowledge base, Instana automatically detects issues with individual JVM instances and and issues service incidents.
 Based on severity, Instana automates incident escalation and root cause identification, helping you solve issues before users are impacted.

 Instana Clojure Monitoring includes two types of data; Performance Metrics and Health Signatures: